BAMresearch/ctsimu-artist-module/docs/index.md

 ## aRTist module interface functions

 The aRTist module provides a number of functions in `modulemain.tcl` that can be used to control the module through a Tcl script that is passed to aRTist on startup.
-The following example files from this repository demonstrate the usage of the interface functions that are documented below.
+The following example files from this repository demonstrate the usage of the interface functions, which are documented below.

 * `examples/artist_api_single.tcl`
 * `examples/artist_api_batch.tcl`